KSDunne/statement_beauty/README.md

 This project used the "MoSCoW" method to classify its features and requirements according to their importance towards a minimum viable product (MVP).
 "MoSCoW" stands for "Must have, Should have, Could have and Won't have," with each classification aiding in the prioritization of features.
 This method makes sure that essential components are tackled in priority order.

-In the screenshot below it can be seen where must have and should have labels have been used and in the second screenshot underneat that one it can be seen where could have and won't have labels were used.
+In the screenshot below it can be seen where 'must have' and 'should have' labels have been used and in the second screenshot underneat that one, it can be seen where 'could have' and 'won't have' labels were used.

 ![MoSCoW screenshot 1](docs/readme_images/moscow_ss_1.PNG)

 See in the screenshot below that the 'could have' labels and 'wont have' labels ended up on the same issues.
 This is because they were just classified as 'could have' until I got near to the deadline.
-Then I realised I wouldn't have time to implement the like-feature so it was moved to won't have.
-This was acceptable because the like-feature was not necessary for mvp.
+Then I realised I wouldn't have time to implement the like-feature, so it was moved to 'won't have'.
+This was acceptable, because the like-feature was not necessary for mvp.
 Normal agile project dynamics were demonstrated here.

 ![MoSCoW screenshot 2](docs/readme_images/moscow_ss_2.PNG)

 ## Future features

-- A 'like' feature on the blog posts, with 'like' counter
+- A 'like' feature on the blog posts, with 'like' counter.
+This was on the project's kanban board as a 'could have'.
+However, it was moved to 'won't have' in the allowed timeframe for project submission.
+A like feature is something that can be implemented in future when time allows
+- A search feature in the navigation bar to allow users to search for specific topics they are interested in
+- Password reset so that if a user forgets their password they can regain access to their account
+- Email confirmation sent to the user when their collaboration request is either recieved or read
+- Email confirmation when a booking is confirmed
 - Sticky navbar
-- Email confirmation sent to the user when there collaboration request is either recieved or read
-- Email confirmation when a booking is confirmed
 - Merge 'static' and 'staticfiles' folders and implement the appropriate settings so that I only need the static folder instead of both

 ## Design